Yugoslav regency

-The Yugoslav regency was a three-member governorship headed by Prince Regent Paul of Yugoslavia in place of Peter II until coming of age.
-It was in effect between November 1934 and 27 March 1941.
+The Yugoslav regency was a three-member governorship of the Kingdom of Yugoslavia headed by Prince Regent Paul in place of King Peter II until his coming of age.
+It was in effect between November 1934 and the coup d'état of 27 March 1941.

 Background

-On 9 October 1934 IMRO member Vlado Chernozemski assassinated King Alexander I of Yugoslavia in Marseille in France, and Alexander's cousin Prince Paul took the regency.
+On 9 October 1934 IMRO member Vlado Chernozemski assassinated King Alexander I in Marseille in France, and Alexander's cousin Prince Paul took the regency.
 In his will, Alexander had stipulated that if he died, a council of regents chaired by Paul should govern until Alexander's son Peter II came of age.